A lot or a little?

-As with the two previous books, there's not much narrative discipline, and the editing is flabby.
-But readers who have made it this far won't care about that, and some may even prefer it that way.
-Booklovers will continue to find much to enchant them, including chapter-head quotes from classic and modern prose and poetry for children and adults, with a helpful bibliography in the back for those who'd like to read further.
+Book lovers will continue to find much to enchant them here, including chapter-head quotes from classic and modern prose and poetry for children and adults, with a helpful bibliography in the back for those who'd like to read further.
 And although this is the end of the trilogy, Funke has left enough plotlines open to continue the series, if she chooses.
 Inkwar, anyone?

 Families can talk about the relationship between authors and the worlds they create.
 Do they really create the worlds, or are they just describing something that exists in some way independent of the author?

 When an author writes about something, does it become more real?
 Can authors change their creations at will, or are they in some way bound to its rules?

 This book is fantasy but does feature some evil villains and gritty violence.
 Is it easier to read about dark and disturbing things if it's in a work of fantasy rather than in a realistic story?

 Our editors recommend